-In order to provide Limited Partners with liquidity, the General Partner intends to implement a Liquidity Alternative before March 31, 2023.
+In order to provide Limited Partners with liquidity, the General Partner intends to implement a Liquidity Alternative before March 31, 2024.
 The General Partner presently intends the Liquidity Alternative will be the sale of the Partnership's assets for cash, whereupon the proceeds shall be distributed to the Partners upon the dissolution of the Partnership.
 The General Partner may call a meeting of Partners to approve a Liquidity Alternative upon different terms but intends to do so only if the actual terms of the other Liquidity Alternative are substantially different from those presently intended.
 If such a meeting is called, no Liquidity Alternative will be implemented unless a majority of Units voted at such meeting vote in favour of proceeding with the Liquidity Alternative.
-In the event a Liquidity Alternative is not completed by March 31, 2023, then, in the discretion of the General Partner, the Partnership may: (a) be dissolved on or about June 30, 2023, and the Partnership's net assets will be distributed to the Partners with reference to their respective Capital Accounts in accordance with the terms of the Partnership Agreement; or (b) subject to the approval by Extraordinary Resolution of the Partnership' below for further information.
+In the event a Liquidity Alternative is not completed by March 31, 2024, then, in the discretion of the General Partner, the Partnership may: (a) be dissolved on or about June 30, 2024, and the Partnership's net assets will be distributed to the Partners with reference to their respective Capital Accounts in accordance with the terms of the Partnership Agreement; or (b) subject to the approval by Extraordinary Resolution of the Limited Partners, continue in operation with actively managed Portfolios.
+See "Liquidity Alternative and Termination of the Partnership" below for further information.